-- Is intentional – the bullying is being done for a reason.
+- Are intentional – the bullying is being done for a reason.

-- Involves the aggressive person using some sort of power over his/her victim.
-He or she may feel powerful because they are popular or the aggressive person might feel it’s okay to put down others.
+- Involves an imbalance of power–the aggressive person uses some sort of power over his/her victim.
+He or she may feel powerful because they are popular, physically stronger, or have access to embarrassing information.